 CIMT MEASUREMENT BY ULTRASOUND

-Imaging acquisition — The large superficial arteries, in particular the carotid arteries (figure 1), can be visualized at high resolution with B-mode (or "brightness" mode) ultrasound using linear array transducers for superficial and vascular structures (frequency ranges 5 to 15 MHz).
-The resolution obtained with these transducers is on the order of 0.027 mm axially and 0.25 mm laterally.
+Image acquisition — The large superficial arteries, in particular the carotid arteries (figure 1), can be visualized at high resolution with B-mode (or "brightness" mode) ultrasound using linear array transducers for superficial and vascular structures (typically broadband transducers with frequency ranges 5 to 15 MHz and a high signal to noise ratio are used).
+The spatial resolution obtained with these transducers is on the order of 0.05 mm axially and 0.2 mm laterally.
 In most scan protocols, carotid ultrasound images are obtained from the near and far walls of the right and left distal common carotid arteries, the carotid bifurcation (image 1), and the proximal internal carotid arterial segments.
-CIMT in an individual patient is therefore often a composite of intima-media thickness measurements of various arterial segments, sometimes under multiple insonation angles.
+CIMT in an individual patient is therefore often a composite of intima-media thickness measurements of various arterial segments, sometimes under multiple angles of insonation.
 (See "Basic principles and safety of diagnostic ultrasound in obstetrics and gynecology", section on 'Resolution'.)

 - de Groot E, van Leuven SI, Duivenvoorden R, et al. Measurement of carotid intima-media thickness to assess progression and regression of atherosclerosis.
 Nat Clin Pract Cardiovasc Med 2008; 5:280.